pen-lang/pen/doc/src/advanced-features/system-injection.md

 System packages are the only places where we can define functions that have side effects.
 As they provide those system functions, applications can perform I/O, such as console output and file system operations, to make actual effects to the world.

+#### Conventions

+**System packages should never expose side effects directly through functions**; all exported functions of their APIs must be pure.
+Instead, every system package should provide (usually) one _context_ type on which those functions depend to make side effects.

 For example, a system package for command line applications might have the following API:

 ```pen